Best day trips you can do from Rota to other parts of Cadiz in Spain

 Private day trips from Rota base to Cadiz province, Spain

 My name is Carlos and I have a tour agency based in Vejer de la Frontera, Explore la Tierra.
 I focus on doing private culinary tours, cultural and hiking tours within Cadiz province.
 Please, read below what type of activities I do.
 I am certain you may want to join some of them!

 Cadiz province is home of one of the most known international wines, the famous sherry wine.
-I do private sherry and Andalusian wine tastings throughout Cadiz province.
+I do private sherry and Andalusian wine tastings to your rental house or wherever you are.
 Join our culinary and cultural tours where we go and visit the famous white towns of Cadiz.
 You will learn about the traditional bluefin tuna fishing method, almadraba, or visit a local olive press, almazara.
 I look forward to showing you the incredibly diverse gastronomy and traditions that the province has to offer.

 In these private guided hiking day trips from Rota in Cadiz province I offer incredible hikes in La Breña, El Estrecho and Los Alcornocales natural parks.
 You will learn about local traditions and about the culinary, medicinal and gastronomical use of the Mediterranean plants.
 I worked in the environmental and conservation fields in Canada, UK and Spain for over 5 years and know many of the species in the area.

 Cadiz province is one of the most biodiverse provinces in mainland Spain.
 Habitats range from dense forest reminiscent of cloud forest to Mediterranean forest, dune systems, and more.
 Moreover, enjoy the majestic views of Cadiz and the Strait of Gibraltar.
 Cadiz has the highest % of protected habitat in Andalusia, while its climate and sunlight hours are similar to Canary Islands.
 I look forward to showing you this incredibly diverse province in the most southern point of mainland Spain.